 Coming home with a new plant is just what nature intended, and repotting it can be even more thrilling when you get to add that perfect moss pole.
 But take note: jamming the pole into an overgrown mass of roots won’t cut it – careful manipulation is essential for successful transplanting!

-How to Attach Plants
+How to Attach Plants to a Moss Pole

-By attaching plants to a moss pole, they can be securely supported and the smaller stems will have ample opportunity to show off their vibrant foliage.
+By attaching climbing plants to a moss pole, they can be securely supported and the smaller stems will have ample opportunity to show off their vibrant foliage.

 #1.
 Pin them using metal staples.
 I’ve seen these sold under the name of “moss pole pins” but they’re essentially just a U shape that you can press into the pole, trapping the stem in the middle.